Analysis | What to Know About Blood Clots, Anaphylaxis and Other Vaccine Fears

 1. What happened with the blood clots?

-U.K. health officials described the clotting syndrome as similar to a rare side effect of treatment with heparin, an anticoagulant, in which the body forms antibodies against blood platelets.
+U.K. health officials described the syndrome as similar to a rare side effect of treatment with heparin, an anticoagulant, in which the body forms antibodies against platelets.
 How or why the vaccine might be involved in such a process is still under investigation.
+Researchers are looking at whether the side effect is related to a harmless version of an adenovirus, a cold virus, that’s included in both the J&J and AstraZeneca shots.
+The adenovirus delivers a gene that instructs cells to make the spike protein that gives the coronavirus that causes Covid its crown-like appearance.
+This, in turn, stimulates the body to mount immune responses to the virus, so that it is primed for a fight if it ever encounters the real thing.
+Russia’s Sputnik V vaccine and another from China’s CanSino Biologics also use an adenovirus platform.

 4. What about the serious allergic reactions?
 What accounts for them?